-You can try this simple Moshi script to guide kids through the practice:
+You can try this simple progressive muscle relaxation script from Moshi to guide kids through the practice:

 “With children, I have them imagine they’re tightening then softening each part, to become more and more limp — like a rag doll or a piece of cooked spaghetti,” says Jane Pernotto Ehrman, who teaches mindfulness and stress relief practices.
 “For some children, soft, soothing instrumental music in the background can enhance the relaxation effect.”

 If there’s a particular area where kids hold stress, encourage them to focus more time and attention on that muscle group.
 They can pause there for several extra slow, deep breaths to fully release the tension in those areas before moving on to the next.

 During the process, explain to kids that it’s OK if they notice their minds wandering.
 You can encourage them to simply bring their focus back to the practice without judgement when that happens.